-Many visitors take advantage of a terrific network of hiking trails.
-Starting at the entrance to Buckskin is the steep and winding ½ mile round trip Lightning Bolt Trail that affords a wonderful view of the campground and Colorado River.
+Many visitors take advantage of a terrific network of hiking trails at this riverside park.
+Starting at the entrance to Buckskin Mountain State Park is the steep and winding ½ mile round-trip Lightning Bolt Trail that affords a expansive view of the campground and the Colorado River.

 From this trail, visitors can access the one-mile loop Buckskin Trail.
-A very informative trail guide corresponding to numbered posts along the trail highlights native vegetation and can be obtained at the Ranger Station.
+You can grab an informative trail guide from the ranger station to identify native vegetation at numbered posts along the trail.
 A concrete pedestrian footbridge crosses Highway 95 and leads to two other one-way trails.
 Interruption Point Trail is a one-mile round trip trek to a scenic overlook.
-There is also a one-way trail traveling to a series of abandoned mines, roundtrip is about ½ mile.
-Ranger-led hikes are held January through March.
+There is also a one-way trail leading to a series of abandoned mines – roundtrip is about ½ mile.
+Ranger-led hikes are available during winter and spring.

-From a brief excursion to an overlook or a several hour test of your endurance, the trails at Buckskin and River Island can meet your needs.
-Remember, for safety's sake, wear sturdy shoes, a hat, sunscreen and take along plenty of water.
+Whether you are looking for a quick hike, a beautiful view of the river, or a test of your hiking endurance, the trails at Buckskin Mountain and River Island state parks are perfect any time of year.
+Remember, no matter what the weather is, wear sturdy shoes, a hat, sunscreen and take along plenty of water.
 Have fun!

 Arizona's state parks offer a wide variety of hiking trail experiences statewide.
 After enjoying the traqils at Buckskin Mountain, try one of these great trails!